gauravchauhan89/spring-authorisation-framework/README.md

 Permission is provided with 3 objects:

-1. `Authenticated User` : User that has been authenticated by spring-security authentication.
+1. <b>Authenticated User<\b> : User that has been authenticated by spring-security authentication.

-2. `Transactional Object` : All query parameters, path parameters and request body of http request.
+2. <b>Transactional Object<\b> : All query parameters, path parameters and request body of http request.
 Use appropriate spring annotations ([RequestParam][1], [PathVariable][2] and [RequestBody][3]) for this to work.

-3. `Business Object` : This is basically the resource url is pointing to (think like REST resource).
+3. <b>Business Object<\b> : This is basically the resource url is pointing to (think like REST resource).
 It is the responsibility of permission class to fetch this resource.
 So, all permission classes should implement `BasePermission.getBusinessObject()`.
 Instead, `BasePermission.useReturnValueAsBusinessObject()` can used if Http Method is [safe][4] i.e `GET` or `HEAD` .